amitguptagwl/Java-Rule-Book/Question_1-25.md

 <br/>Ans.
 Both are asking to concrete class to implement same method signature (ie same responsibility).
 So there is no error or exception.

 **Q11.
 Can we re-declare field members in child class with other modifiers?**
 <br/>Ans.
-As per Concrete class rule 5 and answer of Q1, yes.
+As per Concrete class rule and answer of Q1, yes.

 **Q12.
 If a child class override method() where method() of parent class throws an IOException but child class’s method() doesn’t, do we need to catch it or throw IOException for further level if we create object of child class and call method()?**
 <br/>Ans.
-As per Inheritance Rule 4, Yes.
+As per Inheritance Rule, Yes.

 **Q13.
 Why child class reference can’t refer to object of parent class?**
 <br/>Ans.
 Parent-Child relationship defines “type of” relationship.
 It means child is type of parent.
 It doesn’t mean child contains parent.